• Formerly Platform.sh

 • Harder to meet strict data residency.

-You’re early-stage, moving fast, or your compliance needs are light.
+You’re an early-stage company, moving fast, or your compliance needs are minimal.

 Hybrid cloudMix public cloud with private cloud/on-prem.